 The next part of the explanation is the danger of an unsuccessful referendum.
 If the case for recognition were put to the Australian public unsuccessfully, the recognition movement would be set back by decades.
 In the words of Indigenous academic Prof. Marcia Langton: “A negative vote would completely rule out any question of this being taken up again in our lifetimes”.
 Before a referendum can be put to the public, its success must be guaranteed.

-Is symbolic recognition of indigenous peoples in Constitution enough?
+Is symbolic indigenous recognition in Constitution enough?

 The definition of success, however, depends on how much you want to achieve.
-This is where the real difficulty arises: is symbolic recognition sufficient, or will meaningful change require enforceable legal substance?
+This is where the real difficulty arises.
+Is symbolic recognition sufficient, or will meaningful change require enforceable legal substance?

 The consensus amongst leaders, Aboriginal and non-Aboriginal, is that a toothless reform of the constitution would not be enough.